 7. Reliance On Information Furnished.

-(a) Customer acknowledges that it is required to review all documents and declarations prepared and/or filed with U.S. Customs & Border Protection, other Government Agency and/or third parties, and will immediately advise the Company of any errors, discrepancies, incorrect statements, or omissions on any declaration filed on Customer’s behalf;
+(a) Customer acknowledges that it is required to review all documents and declarations prepared and/or filed with U.S. Customs & Border Protection, other Government Agency and/or third parties, and will immediately advise the Company of any errors, discrepancies, incorrect statements, or omissions on any declaration or other submission filed on Customer’s behalf;

-(c) Customer acknowledges that, the performance of consulting services may require access, by the Company, to the Customer’s records, including but not limited to applicable purchasing agreements, purchase orders, sales contracts and receipts, manufacturing and receiving records, payment documentation, and accounting ledgers, and that Customer has an affirmative duty to provide Company with access to required records.
+(e) Customer acknowledges that, the performance of consulting services may require access, by the Company, to the Customer’s records, including but not limited to applicable purchasing agreements, purchase orders, sales contracts and receipts, manufacturing and receiving records, payment documentation, and accounting ledgers, and that Customer has an affirmative duty to provide Company with access to required records.

 8. Declaring Higher Value To Third Parties.
 Third parties to whom the goods are entrusted may limit liability for loss or damage; the Company will request excess valuation coverage only upon specific written instructions from the Customer, which must agree to pay any charges therefor; in the absence of written instructions or the refusal of the third party to agree to a higher declared value, at Company’s discretion, the goods may be tendered to the third party, subject to the terms of the third party’s limitations of liability and/or terms and conditions of service.

 9. Insurance.
 Unless requested to do so in writing and confirmed to Customer in writing, Company is under no obligation to procure insurance on Customer’s behalf; in all cases, Customer shall pay all premiums and costs in connection with procuring requested insurance.